vfeofanov/mantis/README.md

 ## Overview

-**MANTIS** is an open-source python package with a pre-trained time series classification foundation model implemented by Huawei Noah's Ark Lab.
+**Mantis** is an open-source, pre-trained time series classification foundation model implemented by [Huawei Noah's Ark Lab](https://huggingface.co/paris-noah).
+The key features are:

+ - *Zero-shot feature extraction:* The model can be used in a frozen state to extract deep features and train a classifier on them.
+ - *Fine-tuning:* To achieve the highest performance, the model can be further fine-tuned for a new task.
+ - *Lightweight:* The model contains 8 million parameters, which allows it to be fine-tuned on a single GPU.
+It is even possible to fine-tune on a CPU!
+ - *Calibration:* In our studies, we have shown that Mantis is the most calibrated foundation model for classification so far.
+ - *Adaptable to large-scale datasets:* For datasets with a large number of channels, we propose additional adapters that reduce memory requirements.

 Please find out technical report on [arxiv](https://arxiv.org/abs/2502.15637) and the model checkpoint on [Hugging Face](https://huggingface.co/paris-noah/Mantis-8M).